 In addition to teaching technical stills, I provide counseling regarding how you are feeling and thinking about your voice in the process of voice change.
 Sometimes mental obstacles are harder than the technical skills.
 I help you to address issues as they arise.
 Some may include staying mindful of your voice during daily interactions, accepting your best possible voice as part of your best feminine self, trying out new types of vocal behaviors even if they feel silly or strange at first, having the courage to use your modified voice in public or with certain people, coordinating your voice use with other changes in gender expression, or addressing how to manage new societal expectations or sexism when you are recognized as female in conversation.
 I help to navigate your thoughts and feelings to help you make the right steps for your voice at the right time for you.

-Voice training is almost always enough to achieve a more feminine voice, but in some cases, a person will choose voice surgery (called phonosurgery).
-Because pitch-raising surgery only address one aspect of feminine voice, and because it still commonly results in permanent complications that require rehabilitation afterwards, voice training is a recommended part of voice intervention regardless.
-If you are considering pitch-raising phonosurgery, I provide information regarding the benefits and complications of pitch-raising surgery, and I can explain how it can apply to you and your goals and be integrated with voice training.
-For many people, voice training is good to try first, as it can serve as a trial to see how far you can get, and it can get you started with vocal awareness, strategies, and skills that you will likely need regardless.
-When a person does go for surgery, I coordinate with various surgeons, local and abroad, to provide counseling regarding expectations and voice care, take samples and images, track changes, and give progress updates.
-In addition, I provide exercises to maximize results, addressing possible limitations in pitch range, efficient vocal production, vocal stability, and vocal endurance, all while integrating other aspects of feminine voice and communication that may be appropriate.
+Phonosurgery is becoming more available as an option to address pitch.
+Voice training is almost always enough to achieve a more feminine voice, but in some cases, a person will feel that phonosurgery is a good choice for them.
+Because pitch-raising surgery only addresses one aspect of feminine voice, and because it still commonly results in permanent complications that require rehabilitation afterwards, voice training is still a recommended part of voice intervention when phonosurgery is done, even if limited.
+For many people, voice training is good to try first, as a trial to see how far you can get and as a way to manage vocal awareness, strategies, technical skills, and using your voice in various contexts in daily life.
+If you are considering pitch-raising phonosurgery, I provide you with information regarding the benefits and limitations of pitch-raising surgery, and I explain how it can apply to you and your goals and be integrated with other aspects of your voice and gender expression.
+I coordinate care with your surgeon, whether they are local or abroad, by providing counseling regarding expectations and voice rest, taking samples and images, tracking changes, and giving progress updates.
+In addition, I provide exercises to maximize results, which typically target pitch range, efficient vocal production, vocal stability, and vocal endurance, in addition to other aspects of voice that interact with pitch.
 Whether to do pitch-raising phonosurgery is a serious decision, particularly since it is still considered fairly risky.
 I do my best to help you make an informed decision for yourself and help you through the whole process if that is the path you choose.

 Facial exercises after FFS